|

 gsm were processed under undisclosed conditions.
 The hydroentanglement process,

-• Doubled the thickness of the 60 gsm product and added 30% to the thickness of the 17 gsm.fabric. • Bending lengths were halved at 60gsm, the effect diminishing with basis weight similarly to thickness. • Tensile strength was 30% down at 17 gsm and 15% down at 60gsm.
+as expected:- • Doubled the thickness of the 60 gsm product and added 30% to the thickness of the 17 gsm.fabric. • Bending lengths were halved at 60gsm, the effect diminishing with basis weight similarly to thickness. • Tensile strength was 30% down at 17 gsm and 15% down at 60gsm.
 However this was on the basis of MD+CD results. • CD tensiles were increased (from 26 to 33 N/5cms at 20 gsm) • The HE'd fabrics looked more even and felt better than the controls (no jet-lining, presumably due to the fact that the point bonds survived the treatment)

 Just as air-jet texturising can make a filament yarn